tbaschak/theosrecipes.ca/_posts/2017-06-06-coconut-red-lentil-curry.md

     8. add the lentils
     9. bring to a boil, then turn down and simmer until the lentils pop (red lentils don’t take long)
 ---
 A rich and spicy curry dish which often paired with rice.
 Lentils are a staple in India, and a relatively high source of vegetarian protein.
 The level of heat can be adjusted by using different peppers instead of Thai peppers.
+This dish borders being a stew, the balance can also be tipped more towards soup by adding more broth or less lentils.

 ![Spices](/images/mortar_and_pestle_curry_spoons_garlic.jpg)